openshift/federation-dev/labs/intro.md

 4. Click submit
 5. Save the information on screen

-> NOTE: If any issues occur after hitting submit do not close the tab.

 ## Lab Environment Overview

 > **NOTE:** If you cannot see the diagram properly, you can click on it and it will open full-size.